Rehab Centers Winner, SD

 Main Gate Counseling Services

-Main Gate Counseling Services is a residential rehab facility in Winner, South Dakota that is located in the 57580 zip code.
-Main Gate Counseling Services provides residential treatment for substance use.
-It provides 12-step rehab, motivational interviewing and substance use counseling approach.
+Main Gate Counseling Services is a residential treatment center in Winner, SD that is located in the 57580 zip code.
+Main Gate Counseling Services offers residential substance abuse treatment.
+It offers brief intervention services, substance use counseling approach and DBT.

 Address: 325 South Monroe Street, Suite 110, Winner, SD 57580 in Tripp County